SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/x11.jpg">

 ### Monitor profiles
 The "profiles" folder contains different xresources files that contain settings for appropriate font sizes and pixel dimensions for various monitor resolutions.
-A profile is selected by symlinking the chosen profile to the x11 directory and calling the symlink "xresources".
+A profile is selected by symlinking the chosen profile to the x11 directory and calling the symlink "xresources", samde\_menu automates this process.

 ### Colorschemes
 The "colorschemes" folder contains colorschemes in the Xresources format.
-Use the same process for "profiles" but call the symlink "xcolors" .
+The same process used for "profiles" is used but the symlink is called "xcolors".

 ### Wall
 "wall" is a symlink for the selected wallpaper.
 I use it to set my wallpaper in my xinitrc and use it for pywal.